 Stamp duty on second homes and buy-to-let properties

 If you’re planning on buying a second home or buying to let in England or Northern Ireland, you’ll likely have to pay Stamp Duty Land Tax (SDLT).
-Find out what counts as a second property and buy-to-let, what the stamp duty rules are for both, and whether some types of homes are exempted from this tax.
+Find out what counts as a second property and buy-to-let, what the Stamp Duty rules are for both following the Stamp Duty holiday announcement, and whether some types of homes are exempted from this tax.

 What is considered a second home?

 Generally speaking, if you already own a home, your new purchase is labelled a second home.
 This is true whether you’re making your second home your primary residence or if you’re buying a second house and renting out the first.